Artem-Ter/api_final_yatube/README.md

 ## How to launch a project:

-Clone the repository and switch to it on the command line:
+Clone the repository and switch to it using the command line:
 ```
 git clone git@github.com:Artem-Ter/api_final_yatube.git
 or